 Your Kain & Scott Lawyer is with you at this meeting, and every step of the way.
 If you have questions for your lawyer before the meeting, ask away.
 If you have questions after the meeting- ask away!

 We typically attends bankruptcy hearings multiple times in a single week all over the state of Minnesota.
 It never fails, our guests leave the hearing and almost always say that hearing was no big deal.
 There is serenity in the truth.
 Here are my assets and here are my debts.
 This is the only hearing you must attend.

 STEP 4: DISCHARGE

 Because of your courage and our help, you get your life back!
 About 60 days after your 341 meeting, the court mails you and us a notice of your discharge.
 A discharge means that your liability on the debts is cleared, wiped out, or eliminated; however you want to put it, it’s gone.

 Not only is your liability on the debt gone, the debt is wiped out tax free!
 Debts that are forgiven as a result of a title 11 bankruptcy (which chapter 7 falls into) are not considered income for tax purposes.
 If it was considered income, we would have a lot of guests with another problem- a tax problem!

 CONTACT A MN BANKRUPTCY LAWYER

 Many of our guests find the decision to discuss bankruptcy agonizing and riddled with a lot of anxiety.
 At Kain & Scott, we honor our guests courage and anxiety by making the process of Filing Chapter 7 Bankruptcy more soothing and comforting for the client.

 The KainScott proven process of filing a Chapter 7 Bankruptcy in Minnesota is just that- it’s soothing for our guests- we do most of the work, you relax!
-Contact one of our 8 Professional and Convenient Locations today and let us help you get started on the road to debt freedom!
+Contact one of our numerous Minnesota locations near you today and let us help you get started on the road to debt freedom!